denten-books/plain-text/0-chapter.md

 asks: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write in a similar vein that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey_foundations_2013, 155].[^ln-pragmatism]
+Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein who was influenced by the Americans, would later write in a similar vein about meaning as "defined by reference to the actions" [@ramsey_foundations_2013, 155].[^ln-pragmatism]

 For the pragmatist, truth-carrying propositions of the shape "X is" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?,"